Woburn Abbey & Safari Park

-There are three very acceptable pub-hotels in Woburn plus a number of restaurants from which to choose your lunch stop.
+There are three very acceptable pub-hotels in Woburn plus a number of restaurants and cafes from which to choose your lunch stop.

 The suggested stop for this walk has long been the Black Horse pub (tel.
 01525 290210) at 1 Bedford Street which serves excellent main courses from 12 noon to 2.45 pm, plus deli platters and lighter meals until 6.00 pm, plus a choice of roasts on a Sunday.
 This establishment is very popular and is often full up.

 A short distance down Bedford Street at No 13 brings you to the Woburn Brasserie (tel.
 01525 290260) open Monday & Tuesday, 10 am to 3 pm, Wednesday to Saturday, 10 am to 9 pm, and Sunday, 10 am to 4 pm.